Blackwellrbrt167/Email-Security-Analysis-Lab/analysis/email-02-analysis.md

 •	Suspicious patterns: none

-# Link & Attachment Analysis: No links were provided in this email

-# Final Verdict
+# Final Rating: Malicious

-This email is clearly malicious.

-## Indicators include:
-•	Mismatched identity (claiming UK financial authority but sent via Gmail)
-•	DKIM alignment fails
+Why This Rating Was Assigned

+This email exhibits multiple high-risk indicators consistent with advance-fee fraud.

+**Key points include**:

+- Identity Mismatch: Sender claims to be a UK financial authority but uses a personal Gmail account, which is inherently untrustworthy for official correspondence.

+- Authentication Failures:

+- DKIM does not align

-•	DMARC fails due to alignment
+- DMARC fails due to alignment

-•	Numerous grammatical and structural red flags
-•	The sender email and content strongly resemble known advance-fee fraud scams
+- SPF passes only because Gmail is authorized to send for gmail.com, not because the sender is legitimate

+ - Linguistic Red Flags: Numerous grammatical, structural, and stylistic errors typical of scam emails.

+ - Content Indicators: Financial claims, compensation promises, and narrative patterns consistent with known advance-fee scams.

+Overall, the sender’s identity cannot be validated, the authentication mechanisms do not support legitimacy, and the content strongly aligns with fraud tactics.